 How much SDLT is payable?

 Where only rent is due, SDLT is payable on the calculated NPV of the lease.
 No SDLT is payable on the first £150,000 of the NPV (so if the NPV is less than £150,000, no SDLT is payable).
-The whole of the excess is charged at 1%.
+The excess is charged at 1% of the value exceeding £150,000, up to £5 million; and at 2% of the value that exceeds £5 million.

 Where only a premium is due, no SDLT is payable where the premium is £150,000 or below.
 Where the premium is more than £150,000, SDLT is payable at the following rates (the appropriate rate is charged on the whole of the premium):